davecheney/pc/README.md

 `pc` requires API access to download data.
 API access is a paid feature, _`pc` will not work with the free papercall plan_.

 To obtain your API token, go to the papercall website, click the events tab, choose your event, then choose the Organisers link on the right hand side.
-On the list of organisers for your event your API key will be listed under your name.
+On the list of organisers for your event your API token will be listed under your name.

 Once you have your API key export it in your shell